 Molly joined Watsi on April 20th, 2014.
 8 other people also joined Watsi on that day!
-Molly's most recent donation traveled 8,500 miles to support John, a father from Kenya, to fund curative laparotomy treatment to get back to working.
+Molly's most recent donation traveled 8,800 miles to support Thean, a loving grandmother from Cambodia, to fund eye surgery to restore her vision.

 John is very talkative and welcoming 46-year-old man.
 He arrived to the hospital with pain and distention for 3 days before admission to Kijabe Hospital this week.
 He had an x-ray and an endoscopy on the same day that revealed he has a Sigmoid Volvulus a condition in which the sigmoid colon wraps around itself, causing a closed-loop obstruction.
 This condition causes continued abdominal discomfort.
 He's now scheduled for a laparotomy and sigmoid colectomy to rectify the condition and needs financial support.
 Barely two weeks ago, John was very excited that he had found a job and was looking forward to his first day at work.
 Two days before he had to report to work, he noticed that he had not passed stool for some days.
 He started feeling uncomfortable but thought that he will be well soon enough.
 The day he was waiting for had arrived and he reported to work very happily but uncomfortable because his condition had worsened.
 He opened up to his immediate supervisor who advised him to go back home and seek medical attention.
 His supervisor went ahead to offer him some money to cater for the transport fee.
 John went to the terminus and boarded a matatu to head back home.
 Along the way, the pain worsened and was unbearable and he started vomiting.
 He requested the driver to drop him off at a nearby hospital.
 Luckily, the matatu was almost near our medical partner's care center Kijabe Hospital.
 The driver pulled over and helped him catch a taxi to Kijabe as fast as he could.
 He was admitted as an emergency case under the general surgery team.
 John is the father of six children, with his firstborn now 20 years old and married.
 Four of his children are in high school and the youngest is yet to join the school.
 Eight months ago, John lost his job as a security guard in a flower farm.
 After he was dismissed, he used the money he was given as service fees to buy a motorcycle, with which he started a bodaboda taxi business.
 His wife is involved in farming and mostly she sells the farm produce to supplement their family's earnings.
 John shared, “I feel sad for myself and my family because now I cannot do anything to provide for them as I am in hospital.
 I would really like to go back to work and earn enough for them.”